warisa-r/simcronomicon/docs/source/getting_started.rst

 ------------------------------------------

 You can compare your simulation to a standard ODE solution by using `scipy.integrate`.
-Here is an ODE system of the SEIR compartmental model that also governs the agent interaction and contagion dynamic in our ABM simulation:
+Here is an ODE system of the SEIR infection model that also governs the agent interaction and contagion dynamic in our ABM simulation:

 .. code-block:: python